 Explore the best of Sicily on this 15-day itinerary, from Palermo's famous food scene to the Greek theater in Taormina.
 Visit Syracuse, the birthplace of Archimedes, to see the 2700-year-old town of Ortygia and sunny Arenella Beach.
 Spend four days enjoying nature and the arts in Taormina, then head to Catania, where filming sites from the Godfather trilogy, delicious street food, and bustling fish markets await.

-Discover what drew ancient and modern people to strategically-located Sicily on this 8-day tour.
+Discover what drew ancient and modern people to strategically located Sicily on this eight-day tour.
 Start in Palermo to explore its colorful history and exceptional food scene.
-See the 12th-century Norman Cattedrale, shop for lunch at the busy Vucciria street market, and soak in the Mediterranean sunshine on the Mondello Beach.
-Continue to Taormina where you'll catch a performance at the Greek theater, see Sicily from the top of the Mount Etna volcano, and stuff yourself on delicious fried street food.
+See the 12th-century Norman Cattedrale, shop for lunch at the busy Vucciria Street market, and soak in the Mediterranean sunshine on Mondello Beach.
+Continue to Taormina, where you'll catch a performance at the Greek theater, see Sicily from the top of the Mount Etna volcano, and stuff yourself on delicious fried street food.